inab/benchmarking-data-model/json-schemas/README.md

 # ELIXIR-EXCELERATE Benchmarking JSON Schemas

 These are the main benchmarking concepts modelled so far using [JSON Hyper-Schema Draft-04](http://json-schema.org/latest/json-schema-hypermedia.html).
+All of them have `_id`, `_type` and `_version`.

-Sample JSON files can be validated agains these schemas using [JSON Schema Validator](http://www.jsonschemavalidator.net/):
+Sample JSON files can be validated against these schemas using scripts located into [sampleValidation](../sampleValidation) directory or [JSON Schema Validator](http://www.jsonschemavalidator.net/):

 * [Community](community.json): The description of a benchmarking community, like CASP, CAFA, Quest for Orthologs, etc...